proffy2122github/testrepo/doc/C_plus_plus/info.md

 Some Windows C++ Library such as "windows.h" are also included but in a specific folder.
 ## Modifications
 There is also some modifications on watermarks and comments.
+## Test library
+Note that test library is a creative-based library used for Confidental OS.